kckn85/IntelligentCars/README.md

 # Intelligent Cars

-To get the version of Intelligent cars that comes with a certain video, click on the "Branch: master" button, then select the branch relating to the video you want.
-You can then clone the repository or download it using the green "Clone or Download" button on the right hand side of the screen.
+To get the version of Intelligent cars that comes with a certain video, either choose the correct branch and then use the "clone or download" button to download a zip file, or clone the git repository using the https link and the check out the respective branch afterwards.